Legion of the Dead (film)

 Legion of the Dead is a 2005 American horror film produced by The Asylum.

 It stars Courtney Clonch and Bruce Boxleitner.

-The film is a B movie based on Mummy legends, and was released in between two similar, more-successful films: The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008).
+The film is a B movie based on Mummy legends, and was released in between two similar, more-successful films: The Mummy (1999) and The Mummy Returns (2001).

 Plot

 Two young men speed through the California desert on dirt bikes when one of them crashes through a hole in the ground.
 They discover the entrance to an Egyptian tomb and are both killed in boobytraps when they break the tomb's seal.
 Some time later, the site is being uncovered by archeology students led by Dr. Ari Ben-David.
 Molly Kirnan, a grad student, arrives on the scene and meets Ben-David who's working with her professor Dr. Bryan Swatek among others as they start their excavation of the site.
 Inside the tomb they discover the sarcophagus of Aneh-Tet, a mythical priestess who worshiped Set and was banished “across the great water” for claiming to be a living god.
 In her burial chamber, the sarcophagus is surrounded by six other mummies with crystals in their chests.

 Later that night, Molly returns to the site alone having had a translating epiphany while reading and inadvertently read Aneh-Tet back to life.
 Before the mummy reanimates however, a security officer finds Molly and turns her over to Dr. Swatek.
 When she refuses his advances she leaves the site.
 Aneh-Tet then rises and leaves the tomb, draining the life from Swatek and the security guard.
 Inside the tomb, two of the six mummies surrounding Aneh-Tet's sarcophagus have the crystals in their chest lit up.
 The next day, as the students arrive, and discover Swatek and the security guard's mummified bodies while Molly waits for her sister Kevyn to bring her a change of clothes at her motel.
 When Kevyn arrives, they encounter a nude Aneh-Tet and Molly is able to communicate with her, bringing her back to the dig site with her.